 To bridge this gap RDT has introduced “Let your hands talk”, an audiovisual dictionary of sign language adapted to Telugu speakers.
 This project aims to spread the sign language in public schools and to provide a learning tool to families who have a member with this disability.

 The dictionary will be distributed to RDT’s inclusive schools and to specialised government schools across Andhra Pradesh.
 Both alumni of RDT’s High School for the Hearing Impaired, Suseela Chinthamani (23) and Mahamad Dandúde (22) have volunteered to share their sign language expertise and helped record the latest volume of this dictionary which gathers more than 2,300 signs.

-We interviewed Suseela and Mahamad to learn more about the project and how they feel it is important.
+We spoke to Suseela and Mahamad to learn more about the project and it’s importance.

 Why do you think this dictionary is important?

 Suseela: This dictionary will be very helpful for both people with hearing impairment and also for their families so they can communicate easily.
 This will also have a great impact on the development of the children since now parents will be able to communicate with them.

 What do you value the most about this dictionary?

 Mahamad: Currently we are recording the second part of this dictionary and it has been filmed in a great way.
 It is very simple and illustrative so I believe that both children and people with less training can understand it.

 Women with disabilities are one of the most vulnerable groups in rural India.
 Do you think that society is on the path of change?